The adjustable rate mortgage (ARM), explained.

 - Mortgage payments remain fixed for an initial period and then change on predetermined adjustment periods

 - Adjustment periods vary, typically on an semi-annual or annual basis

 - Come with lifetime and periodic interest rate caps, which limit how much the interest rate can change

 - May enable you to pay less in mortgage rate and therefore less in payment in the initial fixed-rate period than a 30-year fixed loan

-Is an FHA loan the right mortgage option for you?
+Is an adjustable rate mortgage the right loan option for you?

 ARM loans are popular because they can provide you with the lowest interest rates available.
 They work well for buyers whose plans match those of the loan’s fixed-rate period.
 An ARM may be right for you if you:

 - Plan to stay in the home for a short time and want to take advantage of the lower interest rate

 - Anticipate your income will increase and want to qualify for a higher loan amount to purchase a more expensive home now using your current income